paguzma/cjekel.github.io/_posts/2016-10-16-Maximum-Likelihood-Linear-Regression.md

 A few notes from implementing this simple MLE:

 - It appears that the MLE performs poorly from bad starting points.
-I suspect that with a poor starting point it may be beneficial to first run a sum of squares optimization to obtain a starting point of which a MLE can be performed from.
+I suspect that with a poor starting point it may be beneficial to first run a sum of squares optimization to obtain a starting point of which a MLE can be performed from.  *Edit October 19, 2016.
+I re ran optimizations from random starting points by minimizing the root mean square error, and it actually appears that the MLE is a better optimization problem than the RMS error.*

 - I'm not sure about how to select an appropriate probability density function.
 I'm not sure what the benefit of using MLE over least squares if I always assume Gaussian...
 I guess I'll always know the standard deviation, and that the mean may not always be zero.